sam-luby/Cluedo/README.md

 Not checking room for hypothesis,
 Players with same first letter in name need new character, Board scanner - Currently has workaround,
-Related room problem, room should be treeted as one space
+Related room problem, room should be treated as one space
- - Fitting 2 players in 1 room,
+ - Fitting 2 players in 1 room (or one space)
- - Movement on second turn when player starts there turn inside a room